Consensys/ethereum-developer-tools-list/README.md

 * [Synpress](https://github.com/Synthetixio/synpress) - Web3-enabled e2e testing tool.
 A wrapper around Cypress.io with included MetaMask support which allows you to test dapps with ease.
 * [BuildBear](https://www.buildbear.io/) - BuildBear simplifies the process of creating a custom private testnet sandbox of different blockchain networks such as Ethereum, Polygon, Binance Smart Chain, Avalanche, Fantom, Optimism, and Arbitrum Mainnets.
 * [Kurtosis' eth2-package](https://github.com/kurtosis-tech/eth2-package) - Open-source tool to spin up reproducible, private testnets over Docker or Kubernetes at any scale you need.
 Supports all major EL/CL client implementations & comes out-of-the-box with Flashbot's mev-boost infrastructure.
+* [ERCx](https://ercx.runtimeverification.com) - Website, API, and VSCode extension to test tokens for ERC compliance to the standard and security properties.

 ### Security Tools
 * [MythX](https://mythx.io/) - Security verification platform and tools ecosystem for Ethereum developers